AgentMC/Sao19/Translate/En/Part1.md

 Asuna cried it loud and menacingly like a god should, and at the same time moved the tip of the sword to the left.

-As if being pulled by it, the 95th floor of the huge Central Cathedral shifted to the west with a heavy sound.
+As if being pulled by it, the top of the huge Central Cathedral beginning with 95th floor shifted to the west with a heavy sound.

 The next moment the machine dragon passed there while drawing black streaks of smoke.